-Windows, external doors and joinery

-Repair Category 1 Notes Windows, doors and external joinery show signs of normal weathering and wear and tear.
+Windows, external doors and joinery Repair Category 3 Notes Timber windows show signs of heavy weathering and timber decay.
+These would benefit from being replaced as appropriate.
+Doors also show signs of age and wear and tear.
+We assume replacement windows and/or doors have been installed in line with relevant regulations and guidelines.
 We would point out that we have not tested all windows and doors.